Best phone battery life in 2024: The longest lasting smartphones

 (Image credit: Future)

 The lower-cost OnePlus 12R may be the longer-lasting phone in the OnePlus 12 series, but don't sell the flagship phone short.
-The OnePlus 12 still lasted more than 17.5 hours on our battery test with the help of a 5,400 mAh battery and the power management features of the Snapdragon 8 Gen 3 silicon.
-We got that time with the phone's adaptive display enabled, so you can take advantage of faster refresh rates without having to worry about that feature draining the battery.
+The OnePlus 12 still lasted a little more than 17 hours on our battery test with the help of a 5,400 mAh battery and the power management features of the Snapdragon 8 Gen 3 silicon.
+Curiously, locking the display's refresh rate at 120Hz adds another half-hour or so to the test result, instead of the default adaptive setting.

 Unlike the OnePlus 12R, the OnePlus 12 offers wireless charging, which makes its welcome return to OnePlus' flagships.
 Wired charging supports 80W speeds in the U.S., compared to 50W wireless speeds.